hjd1964/OnStep/README.md

 * an Android App useable over WiFi or Bluetooth equipped Phones/Tablets (version 2.3.3 or later),
 * a "built-in" website (on the Ethernet and/or WiFi device),
-* a full planetarium program that controls all features (Sky Planetarium).
+* a full planetarium program that controls all features ([Sky Planetarium](http://stellarjourney.com/index.php?r=site/software_sky)).

 OnStep is compatible with the LX200 protocol.
-This means it can be controlled from planetarium software, like: Sky Safari, CdC (even without ASCOM), Stellarium, etc.
+This means it can be controlled from other planetarium software, like: Sky Safari, CdC (even without ASCOM), Stellarium, etc.

 There are also INDI drivers so it can be used from Linux, with CdC or KStars.

 # More Information
 More information, including the full set of features, detailed designs for